mevanoff25/recipes/poison.md

 * salsa fresca
 * lime wedge
 ## Instructions
-* throw it all away gross
+crush some avocado and mash everything together throw it all away gross